 Try to find SANEity in all areas of your life, not just in a diet.
 Find things you enjoy doing; find a way to relax; get at least 7-8 hours of sleep a night.
 All of these things have been proven to help reduce cortisol levels.
 And they will lead to long-term weight loss, even during menopause.

 Do not participate in high-intensity exercising that continues for a long time.

 Although exercise is good for the body, studies show that as the intensity of exercise increases, cortisol increases.
 High-intensity exercise puts stress on the body, which triggers a release of the stress hormone.
 So if you are trying to bring your cortisol levels back in balance, lay off the extreme 30-minute P90X or Insanity workouts in favor of more moderate exercise.
 Studies show that low-intensity exercise does not seem to have a significant effect on cortisol secretion.

 The SANE way to exercise for weight loss is performing eccentric exercises once a week.
-Eccentric exercises focus on the extended part of the movement.
-For instance, if you’re doing a bicep curl, the concentric part of the exercise is when you curl the weight up toward your chest.
-The eccentric part is when you lower the weight back down.
+The eccentric phase of an exercise occurs when your muscles lengthen as you lower the load.
+For instance, if you’re doing a bicep curl, the eccentric part is when you lower the weight back down away from your chest.
+Lowering into a squat is another example of eccentric exercise.

 Avoid calorie restriction.

 Though you may be tempted to try to crash diet those excess pounds away during menopause, this is never a good idea.
 Cutting calories puts stress on your body, which is the wrong thing to do if you want to decrease your cortisol levels.
 Research has shown that going on a restricted calorie diet for a few weeks damages the metabolism, increases cortisol, and impacts thyroid function (which reduces your metabolism even more.)